TechnionTDK/jngram/README.md

 doc = new SpannedDocument(text, 1, 3);
 ```

-The parameters 1 and 3 say that we want to look at spans in length 1 to 3.
+The parameters 1 and 3 say that we want to look at ngrams in length 1 to 3.
 This will allow
-us to, e.g., iterate all spans in length 2 such as "Prime minister" and "minister Bibi".
+us to, e.g., iterate all ngrams in length 2 such as "Prime minister" and "minister Bibi".
 Here,
 we assume that entities do not exceed length 3.
 For better performance, ask for the minimal
-range of spans.
+range of ngrams.

 ## Adding a formatter
 Often, we would like to remove some characters from the input text before